Shanmuk4622/LMS3-/README.md

-# Gemini Learning Management System
+# Jupiter Learning Management System

 A modern, feature-rich Learning Management System (LMS) built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This project provides a platform for teachers to create courses and manage students, and for students to enroll in courses, submit assignments, and receive grades.